35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 All-importantly, NHG has delivered very little affordable housing, particularly social rented housing.
 Despite holding an outline planning permission since 2015, and aside from the FDS, Notting Hill Genesis has only completed the [122 homes on Plot 18, and just 23 of these are social rented.](https://www.35percent.org/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing/)

 The table below gives a full account of the social rent delivery of the regeneration so far, according to planning documents.
-It should be noted that while these show Southwark Council providing 301 social rented homes it has pledged that all 581 units of FDS A and B will be council homes.
+It should be noted that while these show Southwark Council providing 301 social rented homes, it has pledged that all 581 units of FDS A and B will be council homes.

 ![](img/table_providers_of_social_rented_draft_blog_211124.png)